epicweb-dev/totp/README.md

 By introducing a customizable character set feature, you can exponentially increase the entropy of the OTPs, making them much more secure against brute-force attacks.
-For example, if you extend your character set to include 26 lowercase letters and 10 digits, a 6-character OTP would have 36^6 = 2.1 billion combinations.
+For example, if you extend your character set to include 26 uppercase letters and 10 digits, a 6-character OTP would have 36^6 = 2.1 billion combinations.
 When paired with rate-limiting mechanisms, this configuration becomes practically impervious to brute-force attacks.